What is the Naval Service Recruiting Test (NSRT)?

 - Basic algebra

-Want to know more about the Royal Navy Numeracy test?
+Want to know more about the Royal Navy Numeracy test and check out typical questions?
 Click here for our full page.

 Take a look at our full Royal Navy Mechanical Comprehension test page.